spd75/spd75.github.io/_pages/aac_program-design.md

 Screens such as the Song Selection Screen and the Difficulty Selection Screen weren't too difficult to implement as they mainly just changed certain global variables (such as the data that controlled the song and difficulty for the next game).
 The most difficult screen to implement was the Gameplay screen.

 ### The Actual Gameplay
 The main element of the gameplay was the NoteBar struct.
 A NoteBar was the "object" that essentially indicated when a player had to press a button to score points.
-The screen below shows 3 NoteBars.

 The implementation of NoteBars in our code is shown below.

 <br>
 <p align = "center">